s3git/s3git/README.md

   s3git [command]

 Available Commands:
-  add         Add file(s) to the repository cat         Read a file from the repository clone       Clone a repository into a new directory commit      Commit the changes in the repository init        Create an empty repository ls          List files in the repository pull        Update local repository push        Update remote repositories remote      Manage remote reposities status      Show changes to repository
+  add         Add stream or file(s) to the repository cat         Read a file from the repository clone       Clone a repository into a new directory commit      Commit the changes in the repository init        Create an empty repository log         Show commit log ls          List files in the repository pull        Update local repository push        Update remote repositories remote      Manage remote reposities snapshot    Manage snapshots status      Show changes in repository

 Flags:
   -h, --help[=false]: help for s3git